hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 - Both conservatives and liberals improved their prediction accuracy thanks to information exchange in networks, even when exposed to their network neighbors' political identification.

 ### Robustness check
 Can social learning reduce polarization in homogeneous networks (i.e., networks that not bipartisan)?
-Robustness tests showed that the effect of social learning was reduced in politically homogeneous networks: by Round 3, trend accuracy of conservatives in these echo chamber did not differ significantly from conservatives in the control condition.
+Robustness tests showed that **the effect of social learning was reduced in politically homogeneous networks**: by Round 3, trend accuracy of conservatives in these echo chamber did not differ significantly from conservatives in the control condition.

 Another question is whether the effect of social learning remains if participants in Group 4 were shown individual answers rather than an average.
 Results showed that the effect of social learning was robust against exposure to individual responses.